ZibingZhang/racket-interpreter/README.rst

 The homepage for the documentation can be found at ``_build/html/index.html``.

-If the documention needs to be regenerated for any reason, make sure to delete the apidoc directory first.
+If the documention needs to be regenerated for any reason, some directories need to be deleted first.

 .. code:: shell

+    $ rm -r _build
     $ rm -r apidoc
     $ sphinx-apidoc -eo apidoc/ racketinterpreter/ --templatedir docs/templates
     $ make html